huseyinemreuslu/vartur/README.md

 1- You should use yarn or npm for this project
 2- Suggested yarn.
 If you do not have yarn, you can install it with this command: "npm i -g yarn"

+ONLY DEV MODE IS ENABLED FOR THIS PROJECT.

 # USING API

 Follow those steps: